czl9707/notes-n-writings/as/developer/blog/solutions_to_bring_asynchronism_into_pytest.md

 title: "Conquering Slow Tests: 4 Solutions to Bring Concurrency into Pytest"
 description: System and integration tests sometimes require substantial execution time.
 The blog shares my journey of exploring multiple approaches to address the efficiency challenges, culminating in developing a custom pytest plugin.
 cover_url: https://zane-portfolio.s3.us-east-1.amazonaws.com/PytestConcurrencyCover.png
-tags:
+tags: [asyncio, python, testing]
-  - python
-  - asyncio
-  - testing
+created_date: 2025-07-05
+last_modified_date: 2025-08-14
 ---
 **TL;DR:** To conquer the concurrency problem in pytest, multiple solutions has been explored.
 Starting with `pytest-xdist`, then a combination of `pytest-asyncio` with `pytest-subtests`, and finally built my own plugin, `pytest-asyncio-concurrent`, to overcome limitations.

 ## Problem Statement: Slow Sequential Tests